 Glaze making // my choices explained

-However if you don’t make your own glazes from scratch you will never know exactly what’s in them.
-Commercial glazes are beautiful, food safe and easy to use but you cant access the recipes or find out what the raw ingredients are.
-Sadly that means you have no idea firstly what you could be absorbing into your skin but also where the raw ingredients come from.
+Making glaze for ceramics is not an easy job; it’s massively time-consuming, and you really need to think like a scientist to understand what you are doing.
+However, if you don’t make your own glazes from scratch, you will never know exactly what’s in them.
+Commercial glazes can be beautiful, food-safe and easy to use, but you can’t access the recipes or find out what the raw ingredients are.
+Sadly, that means you have no clear idea—firstly, what you might be absorbing through your skin, and secondly, where those raw ingredients have come from.

 There are so many reports out there to read about the dark side of mining and its really scary to think about.
 One particularly distressing aspect is the abuse of children in copper and cobalt artisanal mines in the southern Democratic Republic of Congo.